 The German Theological School opened in 1868 on the grounds of Newark’s First German Presbyterian Church with four students.
 They were soon joined by five others and in 1874, seven of the nine students graduated to become German-speaking Presbyterian ministers.

 In 1872, the school moved to the former Bloomfield Academy on Franklin Street in Bloomfield, which was renamed Seibert Hall in honor of the school’s first president, Rev. George Seibert.
 The hall served as a dormitory, classrooms, faculty housing, and library.
-Students took their meals as borders in nearby residences until the refectory was added to Seibert Hall in the 1890s.
+Students took their meals as boarders in nearby residences until the refectory was added to Seibert Hall in the 1890s.
 In the early twentieth century, Liberty Hall was acquired and the increasing student body used this as a residence hall.

 At one point, the school’s entire curriculum spanned nine years: five years in preparatory courses, one year in college courses and three years in theological courses.
 In 1909, the New Jersey Legislature authorized the school to grant the bachelor of arts degree in addition to a bachelor of divinity.
 In 1913, the German Theological Seminary changed its name to Bloomfield Theological Seminary.

 Over the years, as the local population began to reflect greater diversity, the school incorporated more languages and taught courses in Italian, Hungarian, Ruthenian, Ukrainian, and Russian.
 Students came to the college not only to study theology, but to gain a solid liberal arts foundation.
 In post-World War I years, the college received approval for a four-year program and the school’s name was again changed to Bloomfield College and Seminary.
 In 1961, the school simply became known as Bloomfield College.